LispEngineer/EthernetRepeater/README.md

 # Current Functionality

-* Management Interface - read & write enabled
+* Ethernet MII Management Interface (MDC/MDIO)
-  * Visually simulated in Questa
+  * Simulation tested in Questa
-  * Tested on real PHY for reading
+  * Tested on real PHY for reading & writing manually
-  * Useful actions:
-    * Position cursor to Row, Col
-    * Clear display (and position cursor to first spot)
+  * Initializes PHY at startup and upon reset per 88E1111 timing guidlines
+    * (Does not check for 10 cycles of PHY 25 MHz clock)
+  * Turns on PHY-side TX & RX clock adjustments including soft reset
+  * Outputs `configured` signal once fully initialized
+  * See below for UI interactions

 * RGMII Transmit Capability
-  * Works at 10BASE-T: Uses PLL generated 2.5MHz clock & 12ns delay on transmitted GTX clock
-  * Works at 100BASE-T: Uses PLL generated 25MHz clock & 12ns delay on transmitted GTX clock
-  * Works at 1000BASE-T: Uses PLL generated 125MHz clock & 2ns delay on transmitted GTX clock
+  * Works at 10/100/1000 using PLL generated clock at 2.5, 25, 125 MHz
-    * And sends data on TXD with DDR encoding
+    * And sends data on TXD with DDR encoding at 1000
+    * Sends TX_DV and TX_ER via DDR
-  * Sends a fixed packet
+  * Sends a fixed packet (a silly ARP request)
     * Calculates the CRC on the fly and sends it, using [generated HDL](https://bues.ch/cms/hacking/crcgen)

-* Built-in LCD
-  * Can put a character anywhere with single activation request
-  * (Cannot initialize screen yet!
-Works only if screen initialized by previous programming.)

 * RGMII Receive Capability
   * FIFO for putting notifications of fully received packets into